aaronroberson/codestyle/ARCHITECTURE.md

 	"comments": false
 }
 ```
-For that configuration to work, the following devDependencies must also be added to your project:
+For that configuration to work, the following devDependencies must also be added to the project:

 ```
 "babel-plugin-transform-es2015-modules-commonjs": "^6.3.0",